Human rights in Palestine: Right to education

 According to the ministerial statistic collected in September 2005, there are 2267 schools in general education, 31,001 classes, 1078488 students, and 48674 teachers in the Palestinian territories.
 24% of schools are UNRWA-operated, 70% are governmental, and 6% are private.
 Another survey conducted in May 2005 shows that there are 138,139 students enrolled in Higher Education Institutions.
 Between these students, 9002 (6.5%) are in community colleges, 6034 (4.4%) in university colleges, 46453 (33.6%) in Al-Quds Open University, and 76650 (55.5%) in traditional universities.

 Moves by the Hamas-run Education Ministry to impose Islamist ideals onto the educational system concern many Palestinians and outside observers.
 In March 2007, the Ministry pulled an anthology of folktales narrated by Palestinian women from the curriculum, removed the book from libraries, and reportedly destroyed 1,500 copies.
 The anthology was edited by Sharif Kanaana, a novelist and anthropology professor at Ramallah's Birzeit University, and Ibrahim Muhawi, a teacher of Arabic literature and the theory of translation.
 Education Minister Nasser Shaer said that the book is "full of clear sexual expressions."
 A story entitled, "The Little Bird," mentions private parts, and in the notes the authors say that, "the bird in the story is a symbol of femininity and that sexual subjects are a principal source of humor in Palestinian folklore".

+A report published in September 2026 by Adalah, the Legal Center for Arab Minority Rights in Israel, documents a systematic pattern of disciplinary measures taken against Palestinian students in Israeli institutions of higher education since the onset of the Gaza war in October 2023.
+The report finds that Israeli universities have created a dual disciplinary system: Palestinian students are subjected to an "administrative track" that denies them basic procedural protections and the presumption of innocence, whereas Jewish Israeli students are afforded "constitutional track" safeguards grounded in the rule of law.
+More than 130 complaints from Palestinian students across roughly 40 institutions were documented, over three‑quarters of whom were women.
+Recorded cases include a student facing permanent expulsion and loss of academic credits for sharing a video of a religious figure praying for Gaza, and another who was suspended for posting a verse from the Quran.
+The report also notes that students' Palestinian identity itself came under explicit scrutiny.
+In one case, a disciplinary committee pressed a student on why she expressed sympathy for the children of Gaza but not for Israeli children.